 From the Risk Class and the Intended Purpose, the effort for further approval also depends.
 With increasing Risk Class, the requirements also increase, so for example, the involvement of a Notified Body may be required.

-Risk Class and Intended Purpose also form the basis of the technical documentation, can be found in important documents and should be determined with extreme care.
+Risk Class and Intended Purpose also form the basis of the Technical Documentation, can be found in important documents and should be determined with extreme care.

 The Risk Class is highly significant and has a major influence on the activities of the manufacturer, since almost all processes are aligned with it.
 These include, for example: